-There's been a little bit of confusion surrounding Paramount+ pricing.
-The's because while both services will have two pricing options, Paramount+ actually has a cheaper option than CBS All Access.
+There was a little bit of confusion surrounding Paramount+ pricing as it transitioned from CBS All Access.
+The's because while both services had two pricing options, Paramount+ actually was going to have a cheaper option than CBS All Access.

-But that cheaper $4.99-a-month option won't actually be available at launch.
-Starting March 4, the two options for Paramount+ will be exactly the same as CBS All Access.
+But that cheaper $4.99-a-month option wasn't actually available at launch.
+Starting March 4, the two options for Paramount+ were be exactly the same as CBS All Access.
 That's $5.99 a month, or $59.99 a year, and both of those options include advertising on the on-demand content.
 Or you can pay $9.99 a month or $99.99 a year to get rid of ads.

 For more, see our full Paramount Plus review

 Then starting June 7, the $5.99-a-month option went away ands was replaced by the $4.99-a-month option.

 Make sense?
 (And none of that changes the fact that there's also a Paramount+ free trial for both options.)

 How, then, is Paramount+ offering up more content for less money?
 It turns out that the $4.99-a-month option for Paramount+ will not have access to the live stream of your local CBS affiliate.
 And that potentially has some serious ramifications if you were planning on using that route to, say, stream NFL games on Paramount+.

 The news isn't all bad, though.
 Current CBS All Access subscribers will be grandfathered in with the $5.99-a-month option that presumably still includes your local CBS affiliate.
 The fine print says that current subscribers won't be affected unless they cancel and resubscribe after the new plans are in effect.
 But if you do cancel and come back — or if you're signing up for the first time after the $5.99 plan goes into effect — you'll have to opt for the $9.99-a-month option to stream your local CBS affiliate.

 Here's the actual wording from Paramount+ (emphasis theirs):